 An era of climate and social activism, looking at the impact of employee and student activism; also activist investors, Climate Action 100+ the divestment movement and whether gas has a role in a below 2C world.
 The briefing will also examine the pressure on companies to pay their fair share of tax and end the practice of backing lobby groups that are trying to scupper progressive regulation.

-Accelerating the circular economy
+How Covid-19 will affect the circular economy

-The transformation of energy
+The transformation of energy (July / August joint issue)

 Technology-focused issue on the energy transition, particularly looking at energy storage technologies and hydrogen, electrification etc. Also, the rise of geothermal energy.